The gray body approximation for radiative heat transfer in evacuated tube solar collectors: Effects of envelope infrared transparency: Experimental Methods

 Two versions of the experiment were done; one where the net heat radiation flows from the working fluid to the outside ambient air, the other where the net heat radiation flows in the opposite direction from the ambient air to the working fluid.
 Water and ethanol were both used as working fluids for additional confirmation and for estimating errors in the experiment.

 When performing the experiment with the heated working fluid, the tube was filled with boiling water to preheat the tube.
-Preheating the tube means less heat in of the working fluid will be lost to the mass of the glass, and the cooling curves will be more representative of a radiation curve.
-After preheating, the tube was emptied and filled with the working fluid at temperature, then sealed with an insulating cap made from EVA foam.
+Preheating the tube means less heat in the working fluid will be lost to the mass of the glass, and the cooling curves will be more representative of a radiation curve.
+After preheating, the tube was emptied and filled with the working fluid at temperature and then sealed with an insulating cap made from EVA foam.
 Two K-Type thermocouples were placed within the tube to measure the internal water temperature, and two were placed on the outside surface of the glass to measure the glass temperature.
 A single K-Type thermocouple was also used to measure the ambient temperature of the air surrounding the tube.
-Measurements were read every 5 seconds by a data logger, using MAX31855 temperature sensors, which provide an accuracy of up to 0.25$^\circ$C. The experiment was run over at least a 72 hour period, to ensure that thermal equilibrium has been reached with the ambient temperature.
-All data analysis and calculation using MATLAB.
+Measurements were logged every 5 s, using MAX31855 temperature sensors, which provide an accuracy of up to 0.25$^\circ$C. The experiment was run over at least a 72 h period to ensure that thermal equilibrium has been reached with the ambient temperature.

-To let the net heat flow in the opposite direction for the second experiment, a cylindrical copper tube was placed around the collector and sealed from both ends using densely packed open cell foam.
-The copper tube was then heated with a ribbon heater and a feedback controller (NOVUS N322).
+For the net heat flow in the opposite direction for the second experiment, a cylindrical copper tube was placed around the collector and sealed from both ends using densely packed open cell foam.
+The copper tube was then heated with a ribbon heater and a NOVUS N322 feedback controller.
 Thermocouple placement was the same.
-Cool fluid was poured into the tube and after being left to reach equilibrium was sealed with the same foam insulating cap.
+Cool fluid was poured into the tube, and after being left to reach equilibrium, it was sealed with the same foam insulating cap.
 Surrounding the collector in a copper tube may result in different background radiation entering the tube through the outer envelope.
-This result was deemed negligible after the cooling experiment was conducted with the copper tube around it, and the same results were obtained.
+This effect was deemed negligible after the cooling experiment was conducted with the copper tube around it, and the same results were obtained.